Managing Director, Jacqui Newham (Wilkins) gives an insight into her Creative Writing journey…

-A poor 1970s education and a series of uninspiring English teachers affected my early years.
+A 1970s education and a series of uninspiring English teachers affected my early years.
 As a result, for a large part of my school ‘career’, I decided I was an English ‘write-off’.

 Two things happened to change my lack of belief in myself.
 1) A new concept in education ‘Comprehensive’ meant that the predetermined outcome of no route to University was removed!
 2) My headmaster, an inspirational character, offered a small group of us extra English support lessons.